 Day 5: Full-Day Great Barrier Reef Experience with Helicopter Tour

-Today it's time to explore one of Australia's most remarkable natural gifts—the Great Barrier Reef.
+It's time to explore one of Australia's most remarkable natural gifts—the Great Barrier Reef.
 This morning, you and your family will travel to Port Douglas to board your catamaran.
 Depart from the Crystalbrook Superyacht Marina and relax on deck as you sail to the pristine white sands of Mackay Coral Cay and the epic snorkeling spots at Undine Reef.
-Enjoy the stunning coastline and soaring peaks of the Daintree Mountains before reaching the coral reefs for a guided snorkel led by a qualified marine biologist.
+Enjoy the pristine coastline and soaring peaks of the Daintree Mountains before reaching the coral reefs for a guided snorkel led by a qualified marine biologist.

 After a tropical buffet lunch, spend some time either relaxing on the spacious sundeck or snorkeling to your heart's content.
 Afterward, you and your family will return to Cairns on a scenic twenty-five-minute helicopter ride.
-Fly over four different reefs, learning about each one from your pilot as you enjoy the unique views of this spectacular natural wonder.
+Fly over four different reefs, learning about each one from your pilot as you enjoy aerial views of this spectacular natural wonder.
 After a refresh at your hotel, head out along the esplanade and enjoy an al fresco dinner overlooking the sea.

-Day 6: Free Day in Cairns
+Day 6: Free Day in Cairns: Islands, Aquariums & National Parks

-In the afternoon, head to the Cairns Aquarium, the only place in the world dedicated exclusively to the marine animals of the tropical Queensland region.
+In the afternoon, consider heading to the Cairns Aquarium, the only place in the world dedicated exclusively to the marine animals of the tropical Queensland region.
 Curious minds will love the fascinating reef exhibits, animal presentations, live diver feeds, and touch-tank shows.
-Discover some of the underwater world's most fascinating, elusive, and deadly creatures, including sharks, sea turtles, rays, and eels, among the Aquarium's 16,000 aquatic species.
+Discover some of the underwater world's most fascinating, elusive, and deadly creatures, including sharks, sea turtles, rays, and eels, among the aquarium's 16,000 aquatic species.
 Afterward, dine at one of the numerous cafés and restaurants and take one last walk along the esplanade as the sun dips.

 Plan your trip to Australia